open-format/open-format-nft/README.md

 ## Translations

 - We have made it quick and easy to add your own copy to all of the current components using the [next-translate](https://www.npmjs.com/package/next-translate) package.
 The common.json file is where you can add or remove copy in order to make it sound more like you.
-You can alos remove this package if you wish and just add everything inline.
+You can also remove this package if you wish and just add everything inline.

 ## Documentation